 - Personal data will be accessible only to Rachel Ollerenshaw, Trustee, and nominated team members in respect of relevant data to enable them to fulfil their roles, for example delivering wishes.

 - No personal data will shared outside of those people list in 5b (including photographs, and including electronically or via social media), unless the Charity is given explicit permission to do so by the relevant individuals, parents or guardians (in the case of children under 18, parental or guardian permission will be required).

 - Our application form for wishes will explicitly set out how the personal data provided on the form will be used, and seek formal consent to this.

-- We will hold personal data no longer than 12 months after completion of the granting of a wish.
+- We will hold personal data no longer than 5 years after completion of a wish.

 - As far as reasonably possible, we will ensure that the personal data we hold is accurate and up to date, including promptly amending records when advised by the individual or their family/legal guardian, or by their medical professionals.
 Once a wish has been completed, however, we will not take any action to monitor the accuracy of the data during the remaining period of storage of the data.

 - We may use aspects of personal data as part of analysis of the characteristics of requests for wishes, in order to inform management of the Charity, such as nature of wishes, age, hospital or geographic location of children.
 However, we will not use the personal data we hold in such a way that individuals can be identified.

 - Molly Ollys will nominate a Data Protection Officer to take the day-to-day lead on data protection matters, reporting to a nominated Trustee lead.

 - Children and parents will be informed of this policy as appropriate.

 - We will respond promptly and fairly to any request about the information we hold on an individual, or to any complaint about how we handle personal data (the latter in line with our Policy on Complaints Management).